jays-codes/reactive-microservices/README.md

 - Streaming - Uploading million Products
 - FluxFileWriter - enables writing to a file as a Flux<String> publisher is being processed; modified test class to call existing downloadProducts() with FluxFileWriter
-- Added client method to write records to a file(products.txt) as the Flux<ProductDTO> publisher is being processed; modified test to process 1,000,000 records
+- Added client method to write records to a file(products.txt) as the Flux<ProductDTO> publisher is being processed; [BP] modified test to process 1,000,000 records
 - created service and related API, endpoint/methods for retrieving (download) all products.
 Updated ProductClient and DownloadTest as well;
 - Create ProductsUploadDownloadTest (src/test/java) to use ProductClient. testUpload() creates Flux<ProductDTO> of 10 products and calls client; to run, have springboot service running prior to executing test
 - Created ProductClient in src/test/java, defined WebClient reference, uploadProducts() to call appropriate service endpoint.
 Set .contentType(MediaType.APPLICATION_NDJSON)